CluEleSsUK/socialincome-selection-bot/README.md

 If you get some issues such as `ReferenceError: fetch is not defined`, you probably need to update your version of Node to 19.

 ## TODO
-- [ ] push support for the bot (rather than just storing things locally leading to merge conflicts)
+- [x] push support for the bot (rather than just storing things locally leading to merge conflicts)
 - [ ] Firebase integration for storing new participants in the `longlist.txt`
 - [ ] signed commits and PKI
 - [ ] some fancier webhook magic to avoid polling
+- [ ] automate management of merge conflicts if updates to the repo conflict